geraldolsribeiro/microCI/README.md

 # Welcome to microCI

+**microCI** is a powerful tool designed to streamline the creation of continuous integration pipelines by generating portable, auditable scripts for executing tasks in Docker containers.
+This ensures that every step of the process is fully reproducible across various environments:

+* Developer's machines
+* Servers for automatic builds after commits
+* Servers for deployment to production

+With microCI, the same tool, free of dependencies, can be used seamlessly on both development and production environments.
+For complete documentation, visit microci.dev.

 The complete documentation can be found at [microci.dev](https://microci.dev).

-`microCI` is a tool to assist in building continuous integration pipelines.

-The main differentiator of `microCI` is the generation of **portable scripts** and fully **auditable** for executing tasks in **docker containers**.

-Since all steps are executed in one or more docker containers, the entire process becomes reproducible on: a) any developer's machine, b) the server that will perform automatic builds after commits, c) the server that will perform deployment to production...
-In short, the same tool, without dependencies, can be used on both the developer's machine and the server.

 ## On the desktop